Turkish-backed rebels looting in Afrin

 Syria war: Afrin looted by Turkish-backed rebels

-There have been reports of looting by Turkish-backed Syrian rebels who seized control of the northern Syrian city of Afrin from a Kurdish militia on Sunday.
+Turkish-backed Syrian rebels who seized the northern Syrian city of Afrin from a Kurdish militia on Sunday have been looting properties, reports say.

 A UK-based monitoring group said shops and military and government facilities had been raided.